AON Timer DV Document

 - A clock and reset interface for the AON clock

-- A TileLink host interface The AON timer exposes a TL device.
-Here, the testbench is acting as the host CPU; in the OpenTitan SoC, this will be the Ibex core.
+- A TileLink host interface The AON timer IP exposes a TL device interface.
+Here, the testbench is acting as the host CPU; in the OpenTitan SoC, this will be the Ibex core

-- Two interrupts (wakeup timer; watchdog bark) in the fast clock domain
+- A Pins inteface with two interrupts (wakeup timer; watchdog bark) in the fast clock domain

-- Two interrupts (wakeup timer; watchdog bite) in the AON clock domain
+- A Pins inteface with two interrupts (wakeup timer; watchdog bite) in the AON clock domain

 The AON timer uses three clock domains (async